 Art has to be a kind of confession.
 I don't mean a true confession in the sense of that dreary magazine.
 The effort it seems to me, is: if you can examine and face your life, you can discover the terms with which you are connected to other lives, and they can discover them, too — the terms with which they are connected to other people.

-A writer’s workshop—grounded in critical reading, discussion, and close editing—is the perfect setting in which to explore such connections.
+A writer’s workshop—grounded in critical reading, lively discussion, and close editing—is the perfect setting in which to explore such connections.
 It’s a highly interactive space which provides an opportunity to “claim” rather than “receive” an education: a difference of “acting” rather than being “acted upon,” as poet Adrienne Rich once advised students, insights particularly relevant to apprentice writers learning the craft of writing within the context of a Jesuit tradition.

-As a poet and essayist, I believe in the power of these artistic forms to pay witness to the political, social, and ethical crises of contemporary times; I ask students to bring the same scrutiny to their lives that they bring to the work of established writers and to set down—in language as fresh and vivid as possible—the truth of their experience.
+As a poet and essayist, I believe in the power of these artistic forms to pay witness to the political, social, and ethical crises of contemporary times; I ask my students to bring the same scrutiny to their lives that they bring to the work of established writers and to set down—in language as fresh and vivid as possible—the truth of their experience.

 Though the workshop’s short-term effects are many (better thinking, better writing), its life may be long—in the words of South African poet Breytan Breytanbach,